maekitalo/tntnet/tntnet/doc/man/ecpp.7.markdown

   spaces.

   The arguments-part specify the parameters, the component will receive.
-  Arguments are names- value-pairs separated by '='.
+  Arguments are name-value-pairs separated by '='.
 They are put in the qparam-parameter of the component and are normally declared in the `<%args>`-block.
 Values can be specified in 3 forms: